brigadecore/brigade/docs/content/topics/releasing.md

 ## Release

-When the PR containing pre-release changes have been merged and post-merge CI has completed without error on the `v2` branch, it is safe to cut the release through application of a semver tag.
+When the PR containing pre-release changes have been merged and post-merge CI has completed without error on the `main` branch, it is safe to cut the release through application of a semver tag.

 The _safest_ way to do this is through the GitHub UI since that helps mitigate